 White flowers also look great in pots and planters, and this makes it easy to move them around wherever you need something beautiful.
-Some good candidates for pots includes: Pelargonium, Euphorbia diamond frost, petunias and white Eucomis.
+Some good candidates for pots includes: pelargonium (annual geraniums), euphorbia 'Diamond Frost', petunias and eucomis autumnalis.

 White Annual Flowers and Bulbs